How to Choose the Best Whistleblower Lawyer

 Blowing the whistle is serious business.
 Your job, reputation, and career may be on the line.
-Finding a whistleblower lawyer should be your first priority.
+Your first priority should be to find a whistleblower lawyer.
 Not all whistleblower disclosures are lawful or protected.
 You need to know how to blow the whistle and protect yourself.

 Moreover, many whistleblower laws permit you to obtain a financial reward.
 It is essential that when you blow the whistle, you understand your rights.

 In the United States, many whistleblower lawyers work for a “contingency” fee.
 If the whistleblower loses his or her case, the whistleblower does not have to pay the attorney any money.
 But if the whistleblower wins the case, their attorney will generally obtain a contingency fee of between 30-40%.

 Additionally, many whistleblower laws have “statutory fee” provisions.
 Under these provisions, if the whistleblower wins, the company must pay all “reasonable” attorney fees incurred on behalf of the client.

 Finally, although many whistleblowers have a “contingency fee” arrangement, many firms will charge a whistleblower an hourly fee.
 There are many reasons that firms charge such a rate.
 Having to pay an attorney a fee is not a good reason to reject retaining legal representation.

 It is Kohn, Kohn and Colapinto’s general practice to represent whistleblowers on a contingency fee basis.

 If I live outside the United States, can I obtain a free attorney?